mode-network/mode-cooperators/submission_guidelines.md

 - **Interactivity**: Encourage audience participation and interaction.
 Think of clever ways for people to participate while in your events.
 Giveaways to the top liked tweet, top RT, stuff like that.
 - **Follow-up**: Post-event summary or highlights for those who couldn't attend.
 Try to have a summary or some pictures from the event.
 We love sharing pictures!

+Thank you for your submissions!
+Any questions you may have, you can drop them in the discord.